 It stands to reason then that skin problems are relatively common for our canine companions.
 Some dog skin conditions are more serious than others, and the symptoms can vary greatly, from mild dandruff and itchy skin to major hair loss and runny discharge.

-Let's take a closer look at the symptoms of skin problems, as well as the eight most common dog skin conditions that you should know about.
+Let's take a closer look at the symptoms of skin health issues, as well as the eight most common dog skin health issues that you should know about.

 Symptoms to Watch Out For